lutze/verdoy/docs/frontend/FRONTEND_PLAN.md

 - ✅ Logout (POST endpoint with redirect)
 - ✅ Profile (view/edit, change password, API key management)

-### 2.2. 🆕 Navigation & Routing Strategy (Planned)
-- All frontend pages will use a unified `/app` URL prefix for clarity and separation from API endpoints.
-- Navigation links and routes will be as follows:
-    - `/app` : Base home page
-    - `/app/dashboard` : User's overall dashboard (projects, experiments, bioreactors, etc.)
-    - `/app/admin/` : Admin area (profile, user, organization info)
-    - `/app/admin/profile/` : User profile page
-    - `/app/admin/organization/` : Organization info and management
-    - `/app/projects` : Project list and detail
-    - `/app/experiments` : Experiment management
-    - `/app/bioreactors` : Bioreactor management
-    - `/app/logout` : Logout endpoint
-    - `/app/login` : Login endpoint
-- All navigation components and links will be updated to use this structure.
-- Existing `/api/v1/` HTML endpoints will be migrated to `/app/` as part of this transition.

-### 2.3. 🆕 Common Navigation (Planned)
-- A shared navigation bar will be included at the top of every page.
-- Navigation links will route to the base page for each major function (Dashboard, Organizations, Projects, Processes, Experiments, Bioreactors, Profile).
-- The navigation will display a Log In or Log Out button depending on authentication state.
-- Navigation will be implemented as a Jinja2 component (`components/navbar.html`) and included in the base template.

-### 2.4. 🆕 Base Home Page (Planned)
-- A root-level home page will be created as the entry point for the application.
-- The home page will provide links to all major sections and serve as the foundation for further page development.
-- The home page will use the common navigation component.

-### 2.5.
-Dashboard
-- List of organizations (cards/list)
-- Summary stats (active experiments, online bioreactors)
-- Recent activity feed (HTMX polling)
+### 2.2. ✅ Navigation & Routing Strategy (COMPLETED)
+- ✅ All frontend pages use a unified `/app` URL prefix for clarity and separation from API endpoints.
+- ✅ Navigation links and routes are implemented as follows:
+    - ✅ `/app` : Base home page
+    - ✅ `/app/dashboard` : User's overall dashboard (projects, experiments, bioreactors, etc.)
+    - ✅ `/app/admin/` : Admin area (profile, user, organization info)
+    - ✅ `/app/admin/profile/` : User profile page
+    - ✅ `/app/admin/organization/` : Organization info and management
+    - ✅ `/app/projects` : Project list and detail
+    - ✅ `/app/experiments` : Experiment management (placeholder)
+    - ✅ `/app/bioreactors` : Bioreactor management (placeholder)
+    - ✅ `/app/logout` : Logout endpoint
+    - ✅ `/app/login` : Login endpoint
+- ✅ All navigation components and links updated to use this structure.
+- ✅ Existing `/api/v1/` HTML endpoints migrated to `/app/` as part of this transition.

+### 2.3. ✅ Common Navigation (COMPLETED)
+- ✅ A shared navigation bar is included at the top of every page.
+- ✅ Navigation links route to the base page for each major function (Dashboard, Organizations, Projects, Processes, Experiments, Bioreactors, Profile).
+- ✅ The navigation displays a Log In or Log Out button depending on authentication state.
+- ✅ Navigation is implemented as a Jinja2 component (`components/navbar.html`) and included in the base template.
+- ✅ Mobile-responsive navigation with hamburger menu for mobile devices.
+- ✅ User dropdown menu with profile and logout options for authenticated users.

+### 2.4. ✅ Base Home Page (COMPLETED)
+- ✅ A root-level home page is created as the entry point for the application.
+- ✅ The home page provides links to all major sections and serves as the foundation for further page development.
+- ✅ The home page uses the common navigation component.
+- ✅ Home page includes welcome message, app description, and quick navigation links.
+- ✅ Responsive design with mobile-friendly layout.
+- ✅ Progressive enhancement (works without JavaScript).

+### 2.5. ✅ Dashboard (COMPLETED)
+- ✅ List of organizations (cards/list) with scientific design system
+- ✅ Summary stats (active experiments, online bioreactors) with HTMX polling
+- ✅ Recent activity feed (HTMX polling) for real-time updates
+- ✅ Quick action cards for major features (Projects, Organizations, etc.)
+- ✅ User welcome message and personalized content
+- ✅ Responsive grid layout with proper mobile support
+- ✅ HTMX integration for dynamic content updates

 ### 2.6. ✅ Organization Management (COMPLETED)
 - ✅ Organization list (table/cards) - Enhanced with scientific design system